ahundt/cis/doc/intro.rst

 Next we create a distortion calibration algorithm, which followed the mathematical procedure outlined above.
 First, the data was parsed and stored in a large vector so the the maximum and minimum values could be obtained in the X, Y, and Z dimensions of the data set.
-This data is divided into three portions, the groundTruth and distorted points reflecting the same physical points with some error, and another set of points for which the first two distortion point clouds should be used to undistort this one.
 Then the values of the data set were scaled to between [0 1] to create a minimum bounding box.
 We calculate Bernstein polynomials for each point and stack them into the F matrix.
-The Eigen library is utilized to calculate the SVD of Fc=p, where F is the F matrix of Berrnstein Polynomials, c is the calibration coefficient matrix, and p is the undistorted points matrix that you compare the distorted points to.
-A separate set of points can be scaled according to the corresponding distortion parameters.
+The Eigen library is utilized to calculate the SVD of Fc=p, where F is the F matrix of Bernstein Polynomials, c is the calibration coefficient matrix, and p is the undistorted points matrix that you compare the distorted points to.
+A separate set of points can be scaled according to the same distortion parameters from above and the distortion associated with their measurement can be corrected.
+Once this is done, an the same Fmatrix calculated above can be calculated for this new set of points.
+Then the c calibration coefficient matrix was multiplied by the Fmatrix to find the undistorted points in the new coordinate system.
+Once the data was undistorted, we were able to run a new pivot calibration with the undistorted points to see how well our undistortion works.
+The next step was to use the distortion matrix to find CT fiducials in the EM frame.
+The new data was scaled by the same scaling function as above and put into a new Fmatrix.
+In this way, a new Fmatrix could be found and the measured points could be undistorted.
+Then these values were used with known values of points measured in the CT frame to find a transformation matrix Freg that would take you from the EM frame to the CT frame.
+Finally the tip of the EM probe could be measured in the CT frame.